sjoslin2/Spring-24-DLH/README.md

 ## Requirements and Dependencies

-Running the code requires Python 3.
+Running the code requires Python 3. <br/>
-All the requirements are documented in requirements.txt.
+All the requirements are documented in requirements.txt.<br/>
 If you want to run the code directly on your local machine, install the required dependencies below:
 ```
 $ pip install torchsde